cloudfoundry/diego-notes/proposals/measuring_performance.md

    - applications logs during the push and curl of each application we'll want to aggregate these from all pushers.

-Westley, Max, Princess, and Humperdink should all be Go applications and we should specify the Go buildpack to avoid the overhead of copying all the buildpacks in.
+Westley, Max, Buttercup, and Humperdink should all be Go applications and we should specify the Go buildpack to avoid the overhead of copying all the buildpacks in.

 Once the applications are up we'll want to collect a day's worth of datadog metrics and use them as a basis to figure out what we should investigate (either via papertrail logs or some other sort of deep dive).